devjas/employee/README.md

 Done!

-Create your departments first as you won't be able to create employees unless you have available departments.
+Create your departments first as you won't be able to create employees unless you have departments available.

 In some cases you might have to run <code>php artisan route:cache</code> command.